kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

 We strive to sound good & have fun... in that order. :sunglasses: :skateboard: :kite: :notes:

 Our jams have on average a dozen players & singers.
 We run open jams and invite jams.
 No sign up is needed.
 I don't divide folks into groups and assign songs.
-That's not how we roll.
+That's not how we roll. :sushi: :newspaper_roll: :dash:

 What we do is this, after a song or two, not a whole set, we invite any players to join us.
-We call tunes on the fly, take requests from the crowd, and swap out players as we go.
-Jams usually run 3 hours with short breaks.
-We finish with a big closer featuring anyone that wants to join in.
+We call tunes on the fly :airplane:, take requests from the crowd :couple: :dancers: :man_dancing:, and swap out players as we go.
+Jams usually run 3 hours with short breaks. :clock9: We finish with a big closer featuring anyone that wants to join in. :partying_face: :ghost: :alien: :smiley_cat: :beers:

 I try to keep no more than three horn players playing per song.
 The expectation is if you jump up for a song, then you should know the tune or have a chart/changes ready to read for soloing.
 We all solo during songs.
 The bass player or lead player direct traffic.
 Dirty Works jams are chart/changes :musical_score: friendly but it's best if singers know the words. :singer:

-We have around 100 local players come through our jams each month and we play hundreds of jazz standards.
-New faces are always showing up and we have a great crew of regulars!!
+We have around :100: local players come through our jams each month and we play hundreds of jazz standards.
+New faces :zany_face: are always showing up and we have a great crew of regulars!!

-When there's another bass player to jump on for me, I enjoy shooting phtos. :camera: Below are some recent shots.
-Most photos taken by me, Kyle Finley, and are not authorized for use.
+When there's another bass player to jump on for me, I enjoy shooting phtos :camera:.
+Below are some recent shots.
+Most photos taken by me, Kyle Finley, and are not authorized for use. :crystal_ball:

 More photos of jams can be found on the <a href="https://pixelfed.social/i/web/profile/791341701221125553" target="pixelfed">Dirty Works Jazz PixelFed</a> and the <router-link to="/photos/jazz-jams">Jam Photos Page</router-link>.

 Interested in booking the Dirty Works Jazz band for a show?
-Please reach out via email to <a href="mailto:Kyle@KyleFinley.net">Kyle Finley</a>.
+Please reach out via :email: to <a href="mailto:Kyle@KyleFinley.net">Kyle Finley</a>.

 Inquire via email for use of any photos.